thien94/orb-slam3-ros-wrapper/README.md

 # ROS wrapper for ORB-SLAM3

+> **NOTE:** The example here uses a [fork of ORB-SLAM3](https://github.com/tianyilim/ORB_SLAM3) which contains some utilities for measuring memory usage of the Linux process for benchmarking purposes.

 A ROS wrapper for [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
 The main idea is to use the ORB-SLAM3 as a standalone library and interface with it instead of putting everything together.
 For that, you can check out [this package](https://github.com/thien94/orb_slam_3_ros).

 Tested with ORB-SLAM3 V1.0, primarily on Ubuntu 20.04.